MeteorFlower/RestructedLogic_Lite/README.md

 Restructed Logic is a project which can help you create PvZ2's hooking by Visual Studio's C++ Mobile development module without any other operations to modify the path and the settings.

-RestructedLogic_Lite is a simplified version based on RestructedLogic.
-It removes rarely used and untested features, while eliminating bloated and redundant parts of the code.
-The codebase has been reorganized in a more C++-style (rather than C-style) manner.
+RestructedLogic_Lite is a reorganized and evolved version based on RestructedLogic.
+It added some features, removes rarely used and untested features, while eliminating bloated and redundant parts of the code.
+The codebase has been reorganized in a more C++-style manner (but the logic inside the functions is still mostly IDA's C-style).

 ## Features